 You need to carry a 15/30/25 minimum liability insurance policy in Louisiana.
 If you have the finances to compensate other drivers without relying on insurance, you can apply for a self-insurance certificate from the Office of Motor Vehicles.

 The certificate serves in place of a standard policy, acting as proof of insurance.
 It is usually valid for a year, and you must reapply annually.
 If you purchase a new car, you can add it to your self-insurance certificate by providing proof of ownership.

 Car insurance policy rates often vary significantly due to multiple factors.
 MoneyGeek answered the frequently asked questions about cheap auto insurance in Louisiana to ensure you choose the best coverage for your profile.

 Expert Advice on Finding Cheap Car Insurance in Louisiana

-To help you find credible and accurate information on car insurance in Louisiana, MoneyGeek gathered expert advice from trusted professionals.
+To help you find credible and accurate insight on car insurance in Louisiana, MoneyGeek received expert advice from trusted professionals.
 The perspectives and opinions expressed are those of the individual contributor.

 - What steps can drivers in Louisiana take to find affordable car insurance?